 The Solicitors’ Qualifying Exam (SQE), is the Solicitors Regulation Authority’s (SRA) new assessment for all would-be solicitors.

 According to the SRA, the SQE presents the shift toward a more centralised qualification.
-It has been designed in order to ensure that all would-be solicitors will be required to meet the same high standards.
+It has been designed in order to ensure that all would-be solicitors will need to meet the same high standards.

-This new exam system will take over the current one which traditionally requires trainees to have completed the Legal Practice Course (LPC) (or Graduate Diploma in Law (GDL) followed by the LPC depending on their undergraduate degree) before they can commence with their contract.
+This new exam system will take over the current one which traditionally requires trainees to have completed the Legal Practice Course (LPC).
+Or the Graduate Diploma in Law (GDL) followed by the LPC depending on their undergraduate degree.
+This will be before they can commence with their contract.

-I will focus more on the changes which the SQE will bring to the current (traditional) forms of qualification in my next blog, but for the moment – future solicitors will be required to pass both stages of the SQEs to be able to qualify.
+I will focus on the changes the SQE will bring to the current (traditional) forms of qualification next time.
+So what do you need to know now?
+Future solicitors will be required to pass both stages of the SQEs to be able to qualify.

-Stage 1 is set to be a multiple choice examination, whereas Stage 2 will focus on the practical skills required in law.
-The SRA has piloted parts of the Stage 1 multiple choice exam in March, and whilst the results weren’t as promising as they’d perhaps hoped, the overall aim to begin the switch to SQEs in 2021 remains.
+Stage 1 is set to be a multiple-choice examination.
+Whereas Stage 2 will focus on the practical skills required in law.
+The SRA piloted parts of the Stage 1 multiple choice exam in March.
+Whilst the results weren’t as promising as they’d hoped, the overall aim to begin the switch to SQEs in 2021 remains.

-The SRA are currently in consultation about how the change-over will be realised, but it is expected that for a smooth transition the hand-over would realistically last years.
+The SRA are currently in consultation about how the change-over will be realised.
+However, it is expected that for a smooth transition, the handover would realistically last years.
 According to the University of Law, anyone who begins the process before 2032 (to be confirmed), will be allowed to choose between traditional qualification and SQE.

 Search our latest legal jobs here.